costajob/gem-dependencies/README.md

 I found difficult to count the number of unique dependencies.

 ## Usage
-This gem relies on the *Gem::Commands::DependencyCommand* class, invoking it multiple times to deeply fetch dependencies.
+This gem relies on the *Gem::Commands::DependencyCommand* class, invoking it recursively to deeply fetch dependencies.

 ### First level dependencies
 Just specify the name of the gem you want to scan: